 And I’m sharing these tags for free as a Valentine’s gift to YOU, sweet readers!
 They’re for personal use only.
 Click here to download the PDF tags.

 Are you thinking of doing some Valentine’s Day baking?
-Wayfair has got you covered with all kinds of fun Valentine’s Day Bakeware and other fun supplies.
-(Pretty pink cake stands and adorable aprons, anyone?)
-And don’t forget you can use my free printable Valentine’s Day treat bag tags, too!
+Don’t forget you can use my free printable Valentine’s Day treat bag tags, too!
 What a better way to show someone you love them than with some homemade treats?

-Want to save this idea?
+Want to save this idea for Valentine’s Day Cookie Bouquets?
 Be sure to pin it NOW so you can come back to it later!

 - 1 c butter (softened)